-Low- and middle-income countries account for 97% of reported TB cases, according to the World Health Organization (WHO).
+Low- and middle-income countries account for 98% of reported TB cases, according to the World Health Organization (WHO).
 Thanks in large part to the increased availability of HIV treatment in these countries, the number of TB cases is down globally.
 But there were still about 10 million new cases of TB disease in 2019, according to the WHO, and the emergence of drug-resistant TB is a growing global public health crisis.
+In 2020, the number of reported cases of TB fell to 5.8 million, but the WHO estimates that some 4.1 million people currently suffer from TB but have not been diagnosed due to challenges with accessing essential TB services due to COVID-19.
 The only licensed TB vaccine, the bacille Calmette-Guérin (BCG) vaccine, was developed 100 years ago and is still widely used to prevent TB disease in infants and children.
 However, its efficacy is variable and there is currently no vaccine that is effective in preventing TB disease in adults, who, along with teens, are most at risk for developing and spreading TB.
 Development of new TB drugs and more effective vaccines remains a top priority.

 Now, after decades of research, there is a renewed optimism for TB vaccines.
 In 2018, a Phase II trial conducted in South Africa showed that revaccinating adolescents with the BCG vaccine they received as infants significantly reduced occurrence of sustained TB infections.
 Another Phase IIb efficacy study, conducted by IAVI in collaboration with GSK, showed that the GSK TB vaccine candidate M72, administered along with the company’s AS01E adjuvant, protected against active pulmonary TB disease in adults latently infected with TB bacteria, with an overall vaccine efficacy of 50%.
 These findings, if confirmed in follow-up studies, would represent a breakthrough in the quest to develop an effective TB vaccine.
 These trials could also provide valuable insights that scientists can use to design even better vaccine candidates.